Custom AI Application Commodity Price Forecasting Tool

 In addition to price forecasting, tools can also offer overview of budget and spend profile analyses, cost deviations, cost savings and more, helping category managers to budget more efficiently by digging deep into their commodity purchase data.
 Factoring in commodity purchase impact on cash inflow, EBITDA etc., can further assist in commodity purchase planning and weighing associated monetary risks.

-Let’s now do a deep-dive into a sample solution that was built by TheMathCompany to solve the commodity price forecasting problem for the premier automobile manufacturer to understand how the contextual AI asset is built and mobilized, with a real-life example.
+Let’s now do a deep-dive into a sample solution that was built by TheMathCompany to solve the commodity price forecasting problem for the premier automobile manufacturer to understand how the Custom AI Application is built and mobilized, with a real-life example.

 The multinational automobile manufacturer, which was one of the biggest producers of premium cars, was looking at employing a data-driven approach to price forecasting commodity prices, to combat high-volatility in the market.
 A major challenge was with the battery-grade commodities like Lithium and Cobalt as their prices have been extremely volatile.
 The other challenge was the unavailability of import/export data, global inventory levels, and other commodity-related prices.